 Coronavirus (CoV) is the family name for a type of virus that causes a range of respiratory infections in humans.
 Most coronaviruses are very benign and are responsible for mild symptoms like those associated with the common cold.
 A few coronaviruses, however, are much more dangerous and cause severe symptoms, including death.
 Some more serious coronaviruses include Middle East Respiratory Syndrome coronavirus (MERS-CoV) and SARS-CoV.

-The coronavirus currently in the news is Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), and it first emerged in Wuhan, China, on December 31, 2019.
-The disease it causes is known as COVID-19.
+The coronavirus currently in the news is Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), and it was first reported in Wuhan, China, on December 31, 2019.
+The disease it causes is known as Covid-19.

 At any given time, there are countless active cases of human coronaviruses around the world.
-Coronaviruses are responsible for 10-15 percent of cases of the common cold, for example.
-What makes COVID-19 so worrying is how infectious it is, and the fact it can cause lethal symptoms.
+Coronaviruses are responsible for 15-30% of cases of the common cold, for example.
+What makes Covid-19 so worrying is how infectious it is, and the fact it can cause lethal symptoms.

-SARS-CoV-2 is classed as a novel coronavirus, meaning it’s new to humans.
-This makes it especially dangerous because nobody has prior immunity, and so we’re all potentially susceptible to infection.
+At the beginning of the pandemic, SARS-CoV-2 was classed as a novel coronavirus, meaning it was new to humans.
+This made it especially dangerous because nobody had prior immunity, and so everybody was potentially susceptible to infection.

 Pro Tip: You might have seen news reports talking about the morbidity, mortality, and fatality rates of coronavirus.
 Morbidity means how many people in a population will be affected, while fatality means how many infected people will die.
 Another measure, the mortality rate, means how many people in the general population (infected or not) will die from the disease.